sourcegraph/about/projects/sourcegraph-is-now-open-source.md

 See you over at the [Sourcegraph open-source repository](https://github.com/sourcegraph/sourcegraph)!

-Thanks to Philip Thomas, Jay Taylor, and Dan Bentley <!-- TODO(sqs): add more --> for feedback and to all of the AUTHORS who have contributed to the project so far.
+> _Thanks to Philip Thomas, Jay Taylor, Kevin Wang, and Dan Bentley for feedback on the open-source repository's docs and scripts, and to all of the AUTHORS who have contributed to the project so far._